brandur/sorg/content/fragments/understand-deeply.md

   in depth.
 ---

-One of the most notable parts about my arrival in the Valley was the depth to which people were willing to go to understand the technology they worked with [1].
-Back home, people were happy to learn the basic interfaces of the programming languages they used, or the web server that backed their production work, but wouldn't go beyond.
+One of the most notable parts about technology workers in Silicon Valley is the depth which they're willing to go to understand the technology they work with [1].
+Most of the world is happy to know just enough to be useful, and would never think to venture deeper.

 For a database, that might look like learning some SQL and some basic administrative functions, but the underlying